 - Heat the grill up with coal or gas.

 - In the meantime, place the sliced eggplants on a big and narrow tray and sprinkle a little salt and pepper to taste.
-Also, brush olive oil on the sliced side.
-Leave it like that for two to three minutes.
+Also, brush olive oil on the sliced sides.
+Leave it like that for 2 to 3 minutes.

-- Keep flipping them until they are completely scorched.
+- Keep flipping them until they’re completely scorched.

-- After grilling, garnish it with basil leaves, sesame seeds, and soy sauce.
+- After grilling, garnish with Thai basil leaves, sesame seeds, and soy sauce.

-Eggplant Pickles are very strong in taste and are often used as a side dish with three-course meals.
-They add an exciting flavor to the food and that’s why native Japanese, as well as a lot of foreigners, love these!
+Eggplant pickles are very strong in taste and are often used as a side dish with 3-course meals.
+They add an exciting flavor to the food and that’s why native Japanese (as well as a lot of foreigners) love these!

-This recipe is a simple guide to prepare delicious homemade Japanese style pickled eggplant that can brighten up any dish because of their taste and texture.
+This Japanese eggplant recipe is a simple guide to prepare delicious homemade Japanese-style pickled eggplant that can brighten up any dish because of its taste and texture.

 Here’s a detailed list of all the ingredients required.

-- One tablespoon of Japanese Cayenne Pepper Powder
+- 1 tablespoon of Japanese cayenne pepper powder

-- Simmer or Poach eggplants in boiling water until they get soft.
-It usually takes around five to ten minutes.
+- Simmer or poach eggplants in boiling water until they get soft.
+It usually takes around 5 to 10 minutes.

-- Trim the top and bottom edges of eggplants so that only the middle part is used for the pickles.
+- Trim the top and bottom edges of the eggplants so only the middle part is used for the pickles.

-- Mix salt and cayenne powder along with a little oil to give it a pasty texture and apply that to each eggplant.
-Completely cover the eggplant with the mixture.
+- Mix salt and cayenne powder along with a little oil to give it a pasty texture and apply to each eggplant.
+Completely cover with the mixture.

 - Put the eggplants in a container and leave it like that for about half a day.
 After this time, remove the excess salted water.

 - Place pickles lengthwise in a jar and add olive oil.
 Make sure that the pickles are completely dipped in the oil.